roowilliams/roowilliams.com/src/blog-posts/2020-03-26-system-progress-struggle-model.md

 ---
 path: "/blog/system-progress-struggle-model"
 date: "2020-03-26"
-title: "System Progress Struggle Model"
+title: "System Struggle Model"
-hero-image-src: "/images/maker-to-artist.png"
+hero-image-src: "../images/struggle-system-sketch.jpg"
-publish: false
+publish: true
 ---

 I'm looking for an idea.
 No wait, I'm looking for a problem.
 A problem that people have that gets in their way of making progress.
 One that bothers them so much, they'd be willing to pay for a solution to it - that's a business idea.

-One of the best resources I've ever encountered on finding and validating new product ideas is [this podcast](https://podcast.megamaker.co/episodes/037-find-and-validate-good-product-ideas) by [Justin Jackson](https://justinjackson.ca/).
+One of the best resources I've ever encountered on finding and validating new product ideas is <a href="https://podcast.megamaker.co/episodes/037-find-and-validate-good-product-ideas" target="_blank">this MegaMaker podcast</a> by <a href="https://justinjackson.ca/" target="_blank">Justin Jackson</a>.

-There are so many insightful soundbites in this podcast, but to roughly paraphrase one I find particularly useful:
+There are so many insightful soundbites in this podcast, but the following is a golden nugget that will cause a paradigm shift in the way you understand people.
+I've roughly paraphrased:

 > We must abandon the idea that customers have ‘needs’ and ‘wants’.
 They only have one need, to make progress within the systems they interact with.
 > The reason customers buy products is because they imagine their lives will be better with them, than without.

-The struggles people encounter while trying to make progress within those systems are problems to be solved, ie. potential product opportunities.
+The struggles people encounter while trying to make progress within those systems are problems to be solved; cue potential product opportunities to help them do that!

 Thinking more on this, I realize a system can be anything.
 Obviously, as mentioned in the podcast, it could be a system with a location like the New York subway.
 But I think it could also be a hobby, eg. running.

-Let's give it a whirl, imagine running was something you knew and enjoyed and so the idea of designing a product to serve runners appealed to you.
+Let's give this idea a whirl.
+Imagine running was something you knew and enjoyed and so the thought of designing a product to serve runners appealed to you.

 What does progress look like for people in the system of running?

 > _Desired progress in running:_
+>
 > - Getting fitter
 > - Running further
 > - Running faster